premAI-io/benchmarks/bench_autoawq/README.md

 ### 📊 Results of AutoAWQ

-Here are the results of AutoAWQ run using the following command:
+Here are the results of AutoAWQ.
+The metric used to benchmark is `tokens/sec` and the results are gathered by running the following command:

 ```
 ./bench_autoawq/bench.sh --repetitions 10 --max_tokens 100 --device cuda --prompt 'Explain what is a transformer'